hborlik/EV2-Engine/current_notes.md

 2. Visuals with 2 or 3 models

 Goal May 1
-1. Solving entire grid
+1. Solving entire grid (done)
 2. More models, more patterns
-3.
+3. Better placement

 May 1
 1. Abstract